Evovest/EvoTrees.jl/docs/src/index.md

 - [`EvoTreeCount`](@ref)
 - [`EvoTreeMLE`](@ref)

 Then fitting can be performed using [`fit_evotree`](@ref).
 2 broad methods are supported: Matrix and Tables based inputs.
-Optional kwargs can be used to provide eval data in order to track out of sample metrics and perform early stopping.
+Optional kwargs can be used to specify eval data on which to track eval metric and perform early stopping.
 Look at the docs for more details on available hyper-parameters for each of the above constructors and other options for training.

 Predictions are obtained by passing features data to the model.
 Model acts as a functor, ie. it's a struct containing the fitted model as well as a function generating the prediction of that model for the features argument.